Paul Gilchrist: Southampton

 He joined Saints for a fee of £30,000 in March 1972, and over the next five years was intermittently in and out of the first team, as they were relegated from Division 1 at the end of the 1973–74 season.
 According to Lawrie McMenemy he was "One of the quiet brigade but a likeable, popular player".
 He suffered a number of injuries while at Southampton but managed to score 22 goals in his 120 appearances.

-His major contribution to Saints' history came in the run to the FA Cup final in 1976, when he scored two goals, the most important of which was the first goal, scored from 25 yards, in the semi-final against Crystal Palace.
+His major contribution to Saints' history came in the run to the FA Cup final in 1976, when he scored two goals, the more important of which was the first goal, scored from 25 yards, in the semi-final against Crystal Palace.
 Southampton went on to win the final at Wembley 1–0 against Manchester United on 1 May 1976.

 He only made two league appearances in the following season, his final appearance being at The Valley, where he had started his career with Charlton.
 Southampton lost this game 6–2 and Gilchrist's place in the side had been taken by Ted MacDougall, who had recently signed from Norwich City.

 Gilchrist spent a brief, unhappy period at the end of 1976 on loan to Alahfi in Saudi Arabia, before moving to Portsmouth in March 1977.